 Now comes the MAGIC part.
 Take the top and bottom of one side of the concertina and fold towards each other – one half of the flower is finished.
 Secure with a staple.

-You can now glue on decorative details such as little dots or additional leaves.
+You can now glue on decorative details such as little dots to the centre of your flower or additional leaves made from green construction paper or crepe paper.

 More wonderful Flower Crafts here: